Code-Institute-Submissions/first-milestone-project-48/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

+**Menu Navigation tests**
+menu bar hover and selection
+logo to home page from other pages mobile view changes menu to dropdown function

+**Newsletter and Social Media tests** newsletter form with and without mandatory fields entered newsletter submit button hover and send functions social media links hover social media links opening login page in new tab

 **Home Page tests**
-menu bar hover and selection

 read more buttons hover
-read more button click takes you to classes page in desktop and mobile form functions with and without mandatory fields entered form submit button hover and send functions newsletter form with and without mandatory fields entered newsletter submit button hover and send functions social media links hover social media links opening login page in new tab mobile view changes menu to dropdown function mobile view removes thunbnail pictures from Our classes section mobile view displays content correctly
+read more button click takes you to classes page in desktop and mobile form functions with and without mandatory fields entered form submit button hover and send functions mobile view removes thunbnail pictures from Our classes section mobile view displays content correctly

 **Classes Page tests**
-logo to home page
-menu bar hover and selection

 Register now button hover
-Confirm Register now button does not respond (future feature but provided for visual representation) newsletter form with and without mandatory fields entered newsletter submit button hover and send functions social media links hover social media links opening login page in new tab mobile view changes menu to dropdown function mobile view removes thunbnail pictures from Our classes section mobile view displays table content clearly
+Confirm Register now button does not respond (future feature but provided for visual representation) mobile view removes thunbnail pictures from Our classes section mobile view displays table content clearly

 **Facilities Page tests**
-logo to home page
-menu bar hover and selection

 Hire our gym button opens pop up form form functions with and without mandatory fields entered form submit button hover and send functions